14 hidden places in Vienna that only the locals really know - Vienna Würstelstand

 13. The lesser-known museums – Hidden places in Vienna

 Many people will tell you to visit the huge and famous museums in Vienna that – don’t get us wrong – make for a great Saturday, or Sunday afternoon experience.
-But we’re here to tell you to spend some time at all these cool and unique lesser-known ones this ‘ole city of ours has to offer!
-And, believe us, Vienna’s got some weird and wonderful museums on offer.
+But check out these cool and unique lesser-known ones this ‘ole city of ours has to offer!

 There’s places like a funeral museum, a condomi museum, a circus and clown museum and a coffee museum, where you might truly learn to enjoy and appreciate the little things this weird life has to offer.
 We’ve actually gathered a full list of the lesser known weird and wonderful museums of Vienna for you to check out, so you don’t even have to do any work Googling them.
 You’re welcome!